Siddesh7/payso/README.md

 - Support multiple tokens via Jupiter swaps
 - Validate API keys and authenticate merchants

+A TypeScript SDK is available to simplify client integration.
+You can find it on npm at [payso-sdk](https://www.npmjs.com/package/payso-sdk).

 ## Project Structure

 This project is part of a NX monorepo workspace: